How to use a Franking Machine

 Using a Pitney Bowes DM50

-There are many different types of franking machines to choose from and you should think about your business needs and the volume of outgoing mail you will have each day to ensure you choose the right machine.
-Suppliers will advise you on different models.
+There are many different types of franking machines to choose from and you should think about your business needs and the volume of outgoing mail you will have each day to ensure you choose the right machine. providers will advise you on different models.

-Conditions of using a franking machine
+Conditions for using a franking machine

 Although using a franking machine is a simple and hassle-free way of processing mail, there are a few conditions that must be met in order for your franked mail to be delivered successfully.